Holomorphic representation of quantum computations: Holomorphic representation of quantum computations

-Having generalised the properties of the stellar hierarchy to the multimode case and studied the entanglement structure of states within the hierarchy, we turn to the aspect that initially motivated this generalisation: quantum computing.
-We first define a formal model of computing based on holomorphic functions which we call Holomorphic Quantum Computing (HQC), and show that it captures bosonic quantum computations.
+Having generalized the properties of the stellar hierarchy to the multimode case and studied the entanglement structure of states within the hierarchy, we turn to the aspect that initially motivated this generalization: quantum computing.

-Then, we study a subclass of circuits within this model which corresponds to quantum computations preserving the stellar rank---the multimode analogue of the single-mode evolutions from Sec.~\ref{sec:SMdynamics}.
+We first show how to describe bosonic quantum computations using the Segal--Bargmann holomorphic representation.
+Then, we consider a subclass of bosonic computations which we call Rank-Preserving Quantum Computations (RPQC).
+These correspond to quantum computations preserving the stellar rank---the multimode analogue of the single-mode evolutions from Sec.~\ref{sec:SMdynamics}.
 We use the formalism developed in Sec.~\ref{sec:multi} to provide a simple classification of existing subuniversal infinite-dimensional quantum computing models based on their computational complexity, which highlights the interplay between non-Gaussianity, squeezing and entanglement at the origin of possible quantum computational speedup in the infinite-dimensional setting.

-Finally, we consider adaptive versions of these rank-preserving circuits and show that they are capable of universal $\textsf{BQP}$ computations.
+Finally, we consider adaptive versions of these RPQC and show that they can encode $\textsf{BQP}$-complete computations.